mccurdyc/goblogs/docker-multi-stage-builds/1516462786-docker-multi-stage-builds.md

 stockx/hello                          latest              49b293df7e71        9 hours ago         734MB
 ```

-Note that the size of the image is around 730MB.
+Note that the size of the image is ~730MB.
 We will use this number
 as a point of comparison later, so keep it in mind.

 ### What is the Difference Between a Docker Image and a Container?